The integrality conjecture and the cohomology of preprojective stacks: Quiver representations

-the map from the stack to the coarse moduli space.
-At the level of points, this map takes a semistable representation $\rho$ to the direct sum of the subquotients appearing in the Jordan--H\"older filtration of $\rho$, considered as an object in the category of $\zeta$-semistable representations of slope $\slope(\dd)$. \begin{convention} We will generally omit the subscript $Q$ and write $\p^{\zeta}_{\dd}$ instead of $\p^{\zeta}_{Q,\dd}$, as long as the intended quiver is clear from the context. \end{convention}
+the morphism from the stack to the coarse moduli space.
+At the level of points, this map takes a semistable representation $\rho$ to the direct sum of the subquotients appearing in the Jordan--H\"older filtration of $\rho$, considered as an object in the category of $\zeta$-semistable representations of slope $\slope(\dd)$.
+If there is no ambiguity, we omit the subscript $Q$ from the definition of $\p$. \smallbreak We denote by